 - 1/2 cup flour

-- 3 1/2 cups boiling water
+- 3 1/2 cups water (boiling)

-- 1 tsp salt
+- 1 teaspoon salt

-- 2 Tbsp soy sauce
+- 2 tablespoons soy sauce

-- 1/4 tsp. turmeric
+- 1/4 teaspoon turmeric

 - 3/4 cup nutritional yeast

-- Bring two pots of water to a boil, one to pre-cook the potato slices (unless you will do that in the microwave instead), one for boiling water for the sauce.
+Preheat the oven to 350 F and bring two pots of water to a boil, one to pre-cook the potato slices (unless using a microwave instead), and one for boiling water for the sauce.

-- Slice the potatoes about 1/3 inch thick.
+Slice the potatoes about 1/3-inch thick.

 Reduce heat and add vegan margarine and flour, stirring continuously until thickened.

 Add remaining 1/4 cup olive oil and nutritional yeast, stirring again just until well mixed.

-- Cover and bake for 10 minutes.
-Uncover, and bake for an additional 10 to 12 minutes.
+Cover and bake for 10 minutes.
+Then uncover, and bake for an additional 10 to 12 minutes.

-- Allow for the potatoes au gratin to cool for 10 minutes before serving, as the sauce will thicken as it cools.
+Allow for the potatoes au gratin to cool for 10 minutes before serving, as the sauce will thicken as it cools.